Basic information for topics, such as “What is it?” and “How many people are affected?” is available in the

 What health conditions contribute to pregnancy loss or stillbirth?

 Fetal death that occurs after the 20th week of gestation is called a stillbirth.
-In approximately half of all stillbirth cases reported, health care providers can find no cause for the loss.
+In approximately one-half of all stillbirth cases reported, health care providers can find no cause for the loss.
 However, health conditions that may contribute to stillbirth are chromosomal abnormalities of the fetus; placental problems, such as placental abruption; poor fetal growth due to smoking or maternal high blood pressure; chronic health issues of the mother; umbilical cord accidents; and infection of the mother, fetus, or placenta.
 Other causes of stillbirth that are less common include Rh disease (caused by an incompatibility between mother and fetus when Rh protein is on the surface of the fetus's red blood cells and not the mother's), trauma of the fetus, a pregnancy lasting longer than 42 weeks, or a difficult delivery that results in a lack of oxygen to the fetus.1

 What lifestyle factors can increase risk for pregnancy loss or stillbirth?

 Pregnant women who use illicit drugs,2 smoke,3 drink alcohol,4 or have more than 200 milligrams of caffeine every day (about the amount in a 12-ounce cup of coffee)5 may increase their risk of miscarriage.
-The consumption of less than 200 milligrams of caffeine per day does not appear to be related to risk of miscarriage or preterm birth.
+The consumption of less than 200 milligrams of caffeine per day does not seem to be related to risk of miscarriage or preterm birth.

 How soon after a pregnancy loss can a woman try again for another infant?